Dashboard Terminology Definitions

 Step - A Trigger or an Action in a Workflow.

 Replay - Allowing the re-running of any Task.
 Replays are helpful for debugging, testing, and fixing issues with an individual failed task.
-You are able to adjust the Payload before replaying the Task.

 API Key - This is the API key required to make requests to the Mesa API Layer.